Combat Wombat: Back 2 Back

 Combat Wombat: Back 2 Back (Combat Wombat: Double Trouble in the UK) is a 2023 Australian animated superhero film directed by Richard Cussó and Tania Vincent, and written by Dominic Morris.
-The film is a sequel to Combat Wombat and the fourth film overall in Like a Photon Creative's The Tales from Sanctuary City franchise.
+The film is a sequel to Combat Wombat and the fourth film in Like a Photon Creative's The Tales from Sanctuary City franchise.
 The film addresses the topics of mind control and virtual reality.

 Plot

-An evil tech genius threatens to turn the city into a metaverse simulation, leaving the Combat Wombat to save the day.
-She'll save the world... after a quick nap.
+Maggie Diggins is once again in the role of Combat Wombat when an evil tech genius threatens to turn Sanctuary City into a metaverse simulation.